Thursday, May 16, 2019

 However, also know that, in fact, some wine boxes/cases may weigh as low as 18.5 kilos (or 40.786 lbs) and up to 23 kilos (or 50.706 lbs) or more (which explains the range I took of 40-50 pounds).

-Now that we have clarified this point, we still have the issue of the wood weight included in the bottle weight (i.e., in the calculation above, 1.75 kg = (bottle weight + wine weight + wood weight)).
+Now that we have clarified this point, we still need to consider the wood weight of the wooden case and add it to the bottle weight (i.e., in the calculation above, 1.75 kg = (bottle weight + wine weight + wood weight)).

-So, I could have applied some simple arithmetic formula there again to determine the wood weight and the full bottle weight, but as mentioned above, bottles of wine come into a countless amount of shapes, but they also come into a countless amount of weights due to the heaviness and thickness of the glass used for the bottle, and therefore, it is very difficult to apply a formula as each bottle has its particular shape and weight.
+So, I could have applied some simple arithmetic formula there again to determine the wood weight and the full bottle weight, but as mentioned above, bottles of wine come in countless shapes and weights due to the heaviness and thickness of the glass used for the bottle.
+Therefore, it is very difficult to apply a formula as each bottle has its particular shape and weight.

-Consequently, I played a little exercise for this particular post, I weighed some empty bottles I have around the office and in our headquarter's cellar, and I just added to their respective weight the content of the bottle - the volume of the wine, if you prefer (750 ml = 750 gr or 0.750 kg or 1.653 lbs if easier to understand, refer to the conversion table above if needed).
+Consequently, I did a little exercise for this particular post.
+I weighed some empty bottles I have around the office and in our headquarters' cellar, and I just added to their respective weight the content of the bottle—the volume of the wine, if you prefer (750 ml = 750 gr or 0.750 kg or 1.653 lbs if easier to understand; refer to the conversion table above if needed).

 I weighed and compared the following empty bottles: